-The annual ride kicks off at the Colorado Springs Street Breakfast promoted and partnered with the City of Colorado Springs, Fort Carson, Sertoma and the Pikes Peak Range Riders.
+The annual ride kicks off with the Colorado Springs Western Street Breakfast, sponsored by the City of Colorado Springs and the Pikes Peak Range Riders.
 The breakfast is prepared and served by Fort Carson volunteers.
 The $5.00 breakfast includes eggs, pancakes, milk, coffee and juice and is free to children under five.
-Tokens for the breakfast may be purchased from Sertoma Club members in the Pikes Peak region, the morning of the breakfast or at Springs Spree.
-All proceeds from the breakfast go to benefit military charities.
+Tokens for the breakfast may be purchased the morning of the breakfast, or in advance at area businesses.
+All proceeds from the breakfast go to benefit local military charities.

 One of the best traditions of the annual Range Ride is Guest Night when military and community leaders, guests and Range Riders join together to celebrate our western heritage in the shadow of Pikes Peak with nothing but sky overhead!

-2013 marks the 73rd Pikes Peak or Bust Rodeo which gathers crowds from all over the United States.
-The majority of the proceeds from the Pikes Peak or Bust Rodeo are provided to local military charities to help out those in need of assistance.
-Since its inception, the rodeo has contributed over 2 million dollars to these military families.
+2017 marks the 77th Pikes Peak or Bust Rodeo, presented by Cinch, which will gather crowds from all over the United States.
 Many Range Riders are either directors on the Rodeo Board or work on various volunteer committees.

 The Range Riders started the Special Rodeo in 1996, held each year at the Pro Rodeo Hall of Fame during the week of the Pikes Peak or Bust Rodeo.
 The Special Rodeo gives special needs children an opportunity to experience horse related events in a rodeo environment where every participant is a winner.